TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Composer/Index.rst

 fine.
 After running your tests, you can deploy the :file:`vendor` and :file:`public` folder to your web server.

-To avoid conflicts between your local and your server's PHP version, you can define your server's PHP version in your :file:`composer.json` file (e.g. ``{"platform": {"php": "7.2"}}``), so `composer` will always check the correct dependencies.
+To avoid conflicts between your local and your server's PHP version and PHP extensions, you can use a `composer `platform` definition<https://getcomposer.org/doc/06-config.md#platform>`__.

 Update Packages
 ===============